JoleneKearse/cookie-consent/README.md

 I also got a reminder that `position: fixed` fixes the position of whatever element to the **viewport**.
 You can even scroll and the modal will stay right smack dab in the middle, because the viewport doesn't change.

 ![position: fixed; working on modal](./screenshots/modal-position-fixed.png)

+### A better/new understanding of setTimeout()

+I had never really considered that this removes something from the flow of your main JavaScript code, which executes from top to bottom.